emitanaka/sydneycodingclub/README.md

 - Weekly meeting on 3-5pm Fridays once the semester begins.
 - Occasional tutorials, especially for beginners on 2-3pm Fridays.
-- Occasional extended club gatherings on 5-7pm.
+- Occasional extended club gatherings on 5-7pm Fridays.
 The aim is to particularly encourage industry coders (especially former usyd students or affiliated) to come.

 Meeting